MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-folding.md

 >[NOTE]
 >You can read more about the Value.NativeQuery function from the [official documentation article](https://docs.microsoft.com/powerquery-m/value-nativequery).

-After you've entered the formula, a warning will be shown that will require you to enable native queries to run for your specific step.
+After you have entered the formula, a warning will be shown that will require you to enable native queries to run for your specific step.
 You can click continue for this step to be evaluated.

-This SQL statement yields a table with only three rows and 2 columns.
+This SQL statement yields a table with only three rows and two columns.

 ![Native query evaluated against the target database](media/native-query-folding/native-query-executed-sample.png)